Soccer field diagram showing player positions; formation is primarily defensive, with a single forward.

 • Appreciate the bigger picture of team development, not just individual performance.

-A young boy is kicking a soccer ball on a field.
+Boy kicking a soccer ball on a field.